QueerNook/Discourse-DOB-Picker/README.md

 This Discourse plugin adds a **Date of Birth (DOB)** calendar picker to user profiles using the native HTML5 date picker.

+This is a WIP plugin with multiple bugs i am slowly updating this

 ---

 ## 📦 Features